Custom spelling

 ## How it works

-## When to use custom spelling vs. custom vocabulary
+## When to use custom vocabulary vs. custom spelling

 **Rule of thumb:** start with a transcription run *without* any custom vocabulary.
 Look at what the output actually says.
 If the word appears but is just misspelled, custom spelling is the simpler and safer fix.
 If the word is completely garbled, that's when custom vocabulary is the right tool.